sjdavalle/pe-compass/README.md

 # pe-compass
 A Study of PE Format through the RUST programming language.

+# PROJECT STATUS
+** IN DEV-MODE** Do not download or use this for your environment yet.

 # Documentation Articles
 * PE Rich Data Structure: Undocumented: http://bytepointer.com/articles/the_microsoft_rich_header.htm
 * PE Things They Did not tell you...: http://bytepointer.com/articles/rich_header_lifewire_vxmags_29A-8.009.htm